mpatacchiola/tensorbag/README.md

 Neural Network Architectures
 -----------------------------

+- **Multi Layer Perceptron (MLP)**: the MLP is an extension of the classical Perceptron.
+In its standard form it has an input layer, an hidden layer, and an output layer.
+In 1985 Rumelhart, Hinton and Williams experimentally verified that using an additional layer in the Perceptron and using a new update rule (backpropagation) the network was able to solve the XOR problem.
+In this tutorial a simple three layers MLP is designed.
+The model is trained on the XOR dataset (included in the repository). [[notebook]](./mlp/mlp.ipynb)

 - **LeNet-5 Convolutional Neural Network**: implementation of a standard LeNet-5 CNN as described in the [paper](http://www.dengfanxin.cn/wp-content/uploads/2016/03/1998Lecun.pdf) of LeCun et al. (1998).
 LeNet-5 was designed for handwritten and machine-printed character recognition.
 In this tutorial the network is trained and tested on the MNIST dataset. [[notebook]](./lenet5/lenet5.ipynb)